 Pathfinders, a scout-style Christian youth organization sponsored by the Seventh-day Adventist Church, celebrates more than 50 years of serving our youth.
 It encourages mental, physical, and spiritual growth in boys and girls ages 10-15.
 As they earn honor badges in various skills such as camping, backpacking, hiking, and a host of other areas, these young people learn to be better citizens of this world and the world to come—and better friends of their Creator.
 Find more at: www.sojournersonline.org

 Vacation Bible School

-Every summer (July mostly), we offer a week-long Vacation Bible School (VBS) to children of both our church and our community.
+Every summer (June or July), we offer a week-long Vacation Bible School (VBS) to children of both our church and our community.
 These are lively yet well-organized programs produced by Group Publishing.
 We normally draw 120 to 130 children each year.